Kchhun0927/BUS314-Finance/docs/templates/excel/template-spec.md

 The objective of the model is to:

-Evaluate Apple’s financial health across profitability, efficiency, leverage, and liquidity dimensions Identify operational strengths and potential risks Decompose return metrics (ROA and ROE) using DuPont analysis Support internal decision-making for CFO-level review and financial planning
+- Evaluate Apple’s financial health across profitability, efficiency, leverage, and liquidity dimensions.
+- Identify operational strengths and potential risks.
+- Decompose return metrics (ROA and ROE) using DuPont analysis.
+- Support internal decision-making for CFO-level review and financial planning.

 This model is designed for use in a CFO briefing or FP&A analysis, providing structured insights into Apple’s financial performance and capital efficiency.
 ---